How to Talk to Your Parents About Home Care in SW Fort Worth & Burleson

 - Recent falls or near-misses, even minor ones

-- Confusion, disorientation, or memory lapses that are getting more frequent
+- Confusion, disorientation, or memory lapses that are becoming more frequent

-If you notice several of these signs during a visit to a parent living in Summer Creek or Rendon, it is time to start the conversation — not next month, not after the holidays.
+If you notice several of these signs during a visit to a parent living in Summer Creek, Rendon, or Briar Meadow, it is time to start the conversation — not next month, not after the holidays.
 Now.
+Our article on signs your parent needs home care in SW Fort Worth/Burleson covers these warning signals in greater detail.

 The single most common mistake families make is leading with the problem instead of leading with love.
-Telling your parent "I'm worried you can't manage anymore" is almost guaranteed to trigger defensiveness.
+Telling your parent "I'm worried you can't manage anymore" almost always triggers defensiveness.
 Nobody wants to feel like they are losing control of their own life.

 - "I want to make sure you can stay in your home as long as possible.
 Can we talk about what might make that easier?"